 Customer support

-Re=Bel isn't known as a very customer-friendly broker.
-They have a chat function but it's not the smoothest way to speak with them.
-As is common for big banks, they have a chat bot system so you have to pass through hoops to get through to them.
-You're unable to send them an email, fill out a form or even call them.
+Re=Bel isn't known as a very customer-friendly broker but they are making improvements.
+They have a chat bot but it's not the smoothest way to speak with them.
+It's best to call their customer service team on Monday to Friday from 8 am to 10 pm, and even on Saturday from 9 am to 5 pm if you have any questions.
+They also respond to emails fairly promptly.
 Not specifically Re=Bel, but Belfius as a bank has 1.3/5 on Trustpilot, with the main complaints linked to the fact that their customer service is really poor.

 Fractional shares